We Recommend: What Would Google Do? by Jeff Jarvis

 • Notes from “What Would Google Do?” book by Jeff Jarvis.
 Customers getting revenge on Dell, ranting publicly on BuzzMachine.com

 • YouTube works best with amateur clips [we’re adding more next week at ScanMyPhotos.com].
-Paul Boutin, WSJ tech writer has review today
+Paul Boutin, WSJ tech writer, has a review today.

 • No more reading of business plans for ideas, today VCs search Twitter [hello] for new business ideas.
 All about Web 2.0 social networks

-• “What Would Google Do?” explains businesses must reinvent itself for Internet age.
+• “What Would Google Do?” explains businesses must reinvent themselves for the Internet age.
 [We did that, no film, all digital at ScanMyPhotos.com]

-• Provide your customers with public discussion forums and customize services.
-Jeff Jarvis says to innovate and don’t stick with core products
+• Provide your customers with public discussion forums and customized services.
+Jeff Jarvis says to innovate and don’t stick with core products.

-• Smart marketers understand the power of the Internet and instant feedback.
-Google always delivers excessive info and services
+• Intelligent marketers understand the power of the Internet and instant feedback.
+Google always delivers excessive info and services.

-• Great lesson about always delivering so your brand is not harmed by bloggers (ex “Dell Hell”).
-Always address complaints by bloggers
+• This is a great lesson about always delivering so your brand is not harmed by bloggers (ex: “Dell Hell”).
+Always address bloggers’ complaints.